nisargsuthar/RegistryForensicsCheatSheet/README.md

 Pagefile cleared at shutdown?
 (Used for swapping RAM):\
 `System > ControlSetXXX > Control > Session Manager > Memory Management > "ClearPageFileAtShutdown"`\
-<b>NOTE:- If value is 0, then look for the pagefile.sys file for the memory capture.
+NOTE:- If value is 0, then look for the pagefile.sys file for the memory capture.